-Born in the late 1950s, Mark Raats was attracted to art at a young age practicing his drawing skills by copying Hal Foster’s weekly comic strip – Prince Valiant.
-Raats was keen to pursue a career with Walt Disney animation so, after he finished his education and a number of years of military service in the early ’80s, he went on to work in the fledgling computer graphics industry – completing his first animated short film in December 1985.
+Born in the late 1950s, Mark Raats was attracted to art at a young age, practicing his drawing skills by copying Hal Foster’s weekly comic strip – Prince Valiant.
+On completing his education, Raats was keen to pursue a career with Disney animation and in the very early 80s he was attracted to the fledgling computer graphics industry – completing his first computer animated short film in December 1985.

 The field of animation continued to play an important role in his creative career but in 2000 he was reintroduced to traditional art when he was asked to do a coloured pencil portrait of President Nelson Mandela – for the Nelson Mandela Children’s fund.